kartonfarkas/api_docs/source/integrations/automation_center/node_implementing_the_trigger.rst

    echo json_encode(array('success' => true));

 This service doesn’t do anything.
-So let’s suppose that we have a class that can trigger the required actions when passed an ServiceRequest object.
-Then the trigger API could look something like this:
+So let’s suppose that we have a class that can trigger the required actions when passed a ServiceRequest object.
+Then the trigger API could look like this:

 .. code-block:: php